A Guide to Index Investing

 If you’re already investing, you have to decide if you want to move all of your money to index funds.
 This may be a good idea if you’re currently investing in individual stocks.

 If you’re a new investor, look at your budget and see how much you can afford to squirrel away.
-If you’re traditionally employed, see if your company offers an employer-sponsored retirement account.
+If you’re traditionally employed, see if your company offers an employer-sponsored retirement account like a 401(k).

 They may offer a match on your contributions.
 For example, many companies will contribute 50% of your contributions, up to 6% of your salary.
-This means you’ll receive a free 3% match, just for saving money in an employer-sponsored retirement account.
+This means you’ll receive a free 3% match, just for saving money in a 401(k).

 If your company has a matching program, try to save as much as possible to get the match.
 It’s free money, and there’s no good reason not to participate in this program if you’re ready to invest.